jleung51/scripts/traffic_monitor/README.md

 ## Setup

-Setup the [Logger](https://github.com/jleung51/scripts/tree/master/modules/logger) module in this directory.
+Setup the [Logger](https://github.com/jleung51/scripts/tree/master/modules/logger) and [Slack Messenger](https://github.com/jleung51/scripts/tree/master/modules/slack_messenger) modules in this directory, complete the dependencies, and set up the Slack team and bot.

 Edit the script `traffic_monitor.py` to configure the authentication and authorization variables at the beginning of the file.
 Each variable has its own explanation; read them carefully.